GoodVibesOhmly/GVO_GITBOOK_/launch.md

 ## Liquidity Bootstrapping Event

-Our Liquidity Bootstrapping Event is currently live and accepting whitelist spots.
-Join our [Discord server](https://discord.gg/indexdao) to claim your spot!
-In total 100,000 INDEX are available at a price of 5 MIM with a maximum allocation of 1,000 MIM per person.
+In total 52,969 INDEX were sold during the liquidity bootstrapping event for a total of 310,164 MIM.
 The funds raised from this event will be split as such:

 * 50% - Liquidity
 * 30% - Treasury